 Why would your business need it?
 Because it greatly improves responsiveness and prevents freezes.
 Once again, there is nothing that the user must do or additionally install to benefit from this technology.
 It works completely unnoticeable even on performance-demanding apps like video-editors or games.

-By summing up these five trends it is easy to see that what web development is currently working towards is fast, engaging, and sea, less experience for the end-users.
+By summing up these five trends of 2020 it is easy to see that what web development is currently working towards is fast, engaging, and sea, less experience for the end-users.
 Thus, technologies that improve performance and usability are going to stay in the trend this year and probably even longer.
 If you have any questions or ideas related to web development for your business, do not hesitate to contact us.
 Let us make this happen!